GVProf/GVProf/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GVProf: a value profiler for GPUs
+GVProf: A Value Profiler for GPUs
 ==================================

 .. toctree::
    :maxdepth: 1
-   :caption: GVProf basics
+   :caption: GVProf Basics

    introduction
    install